 About the Native American Unity Ceremony

-Prior to the ceremony, an elixir made of sweet nectar and holy water linking the couple together for eternity is prepared by a medicine man, writes a Kachina House blog post.
+Prior to the ceremony, an elixir made of sweet nectar and holy water linking the couple together for eternity is prepared by a medicine man, according to a Kachina House blog post.
 The mixture also blesses them with a bond that transcends the afterlife.
-The groom's parents typically assume this role now, preparing a tea before the ceremony, while some couples simply choose to drink water.
+The groom's parents typically assume this role now, preparing tea before the ceremony, while some couples simply choose to drink water.

 Where to Find Native American Ceramics

 Authentic vases are difficult to find outside of tribal reservations.
 However, several respected vendors sell their wares online, including on Etsy.
-Elsewhere, the Palms Trading Company sells Navajo wedding vases, as well as vases by Hopi, Navajo, Santa Clara and Santo Domingo Pueblo artists, for example, as well as Kachina House in Sedona, and Mission Del Rey, in El Paso, Texas.
+Elsewhere, the Palms Trading Company sells Navajo wedding vases, as well as vases by Hopi, Navajo, Santa Clara and Laguna Pueblo artists.
+There's also a large selection of wedding vases that can be found at Kachina House in Sedona, and Mission Del Rey, in El Paso, Texas.